-Henry Ford once asked why it was that “when I ask for a pair of hands, a brain comes attached?”
+“Why is it that when I ask for a pair of hands, a brain comes attached?”
+Henry Ford once asked.
 The capitalist economy of the last few centuries was built upon the work of men and machines.
 Men (and it was almost exclusively men) were paid to do, not to think.
 Command and control approaches to leadership prevailed, but these traditional approaches are outdated and ineffective.
 The way that businesses are built and led, and the future of work is changing: the world is more complex than it used to be and the best leaders are learning to adapt.
 To survive and grow in today’s volatile, uncertain, complex, and ambiguous (VUCA) environment, leaders need skills and organisational capabilities that are different from those that helped businesses succeed in the past.

 The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever

 Traditional leadership was predicated on the idea that leaders were required to have all the answers, but those who understand complexity know that this is not possible.
-The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever (Amazon UK, US) is a great introduction to what is commonly referred to as servant, or humble, leadership.
+The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever is a great introduction to servant, or humble, leadership.
 The author, Michael Bungay Stanier, suggests some simple questions and techniques that will help you to shift your leadership style from one of omniscience to that of chief question-asker and listener, opening up your own perspectives and those that you lead.

 We’ve all got a deeply ingrained habit of slipping into the advice-giver / expert / answer-it / solve-it / fix-it mode.
 That’s no surprise of course.
 When you take the premium that your organisation places on answers and certainty, then blend in the increased sense of overwhelm and uncertainty and anxiety that many of us feel as our jobs and lives become more complex, and then realise that our brains are wired to have a strong preference for clarity and certainty, it’s no wonder that we like to give advice.
 Even if it’s the wrong advice – and it often is – giving it feels more comfortable than the ambiguity of asking a question.